thetillhoff/nicky/readme.md

 # nicky

 ## idea
 You can use this software to validate YAML-files (f.e. helm's ```values.yaml```) against a schema.
 As (most) YAML is convertible to JSON, the already existing JSON-schema implementation from https://json-schema.org/ is used.
 But in addition to their features, the schemata for this tool can be provided as yaml too, which will then automatically get converted to json.
-As the writing of the schema file contains much rendundant information, a (un)folding process is included to the conversion.
+As the writing of the schema file contains much rendundant information, an (un)folding process is included to the conversion.
 To get more information on that, read the file ```./unfolding_documentation.md```.
 Alternatively you can disable this feature with the flag ```--disable-unfolding```.

 ## dependencies
 This application requires two dependencies for building.